tamersp25/docs/docs/engines/testing-and-debugging.md

   https://api.veritone.com/v3/graphql \
   -H 'authorization: Bearer <insert your bearer token goes here>' \
   -H 'content-type: application/json' \
-  -d '{"query":"mutation{createJob(input:{targetId:\"85250949\" tasks:[{engineId:\"af72433e-76d1-49b4-855b-758c87c5768d\" testTask:true}]}){id}}"}'
+  -d '{"query":"mutation{createJob(input:{targetId:\"<the recordingId>\" tasks:[{engineId:\"<your engineId>\" testTask:true}]}){id}}"}'
 ```

 #### Testing a VDA build

 Before submitting your build, we also recommend testing it on our platform.
 To do this you should follow the same steps listed for testing your engine locally, except that you should now choose the build version that correlates to your uploaded build when asked to select a build on the select options page.
-This will create a real job that will be processed in the Veritone platform by your uploaded build, instead of creating a test task as is the case when you select `Local` as your build version.
+This will create a job that will be processed in the Veritone platform by your uploaded build, instead of creating a test task as is the case when you select `Local` as your build version.

 ## Chunk & Stream Engines